garrandall/popular-music-data/tracks/little-suzi-tesla.md

 And the music makes her feel so hot
-Ooh and she'll smile for the camera with all she's got Don't bring her down, she's a lot like you
+Oh and she'll smile for the camera with all she's got Don't bring her down, she's a lot like you
 She'll be richer by far if her dreams come true